BDO-Coding/DOs-Love2D-Scroller-Library/README.md

 		converts the x and y coords of the mouse into the coords of the tile they clicked returns {tileX,tileY}

+audio.newTrack(ID,track)
+		makes a new track
+		the IDs should start at 1 and increment by 1 each time and the track shou;d be a string of the file location

+audio.play(ID)

+audio.stop(ID)

+audio.volume(ID,volume)
+		the volume must be an int between 0 and 1

+audio.loop(ID,doesLoop)
+		doesLoop is a boolean

+audio.fade

 ---Data Types: